vertigis/workflow-activities-cartegraph/README.md

     - API: `JavaScript`
     - URL: The URL to this activity pack manifest
         - Use https://unpkg.com/@vertigis/workflow-activities-cartegraph/activitypack.json for the latest version
+        - Use https://unpkg.com/@vertigis/workflow-activities-cartegraph@1/activitypack.json for the latest revision of a specific major version
         - Use https://unpkg.com/@vertigis/workflow-activities-cartegraph@1.0.0/activitypack.json for a specific version
         - Use https://localhost:5000/activitypack.json for a local development version
     - Title: Your desired title